Published Educational Leadership

 Starting slowly and building while also setting goals for students will inspire the student to want to learn.
 Also, each student has a different level of learning, and these strategies will help make all students feel comfortable in the classroom.

-elementary and middle school social studies teacher, I believe that making the material I teach relevant and meaningful to the students is very important.
+As an elementary and middle school social studies teacher, I believe that making the material I teach relevant and meaningful to the students is very important.

 There are several ways to implement this idea when working with the students.
 When working with younger students, it is easier to relate material to their surroundings.
 For example, if I was teaching at a school located in rural, southern Indiana, near the corn fields, I would probably teach a science lesson on seeds, teaching the students the parts of a corn kernel.
 The students would probably be excited about the familiar material and would therefore be more likely to remember it than if it were a type of seed that was not found around southern Indiana.
 This teaching method would allow the students to apply the lesson to their lives and remember the information more easily because it would pertain to them personally.